milinkovicmarija/citypersons-classification/README.md

 # DNN Classification for CityPersons Dataset

-This repository contains the code and resources for my master thesis, which focuses on the classification of persons in traffic using the CityPersons dataset.
+This repository contains the code and resources for my master thesis, which focuses on the classification of persons in traffic using the CityPersons dataset, restricted to three classes: pedestrian, rider and sitting person.
 The work includes developing, improving, and evaluating different versions of a Deep Neural Network (DNN) for this classification task.

 ## Table of Contents